jdcloudcom/en/documentation/Middleware/JCS-for-Elasticsearch/Pricing/Billing-Rules.md

 ## Billing Rules
-**On-demand billing**: The purchase method is flexible; it can be enabled and disabled anytime, and charged according to the actual usage duration.
-Respectively for the number of nodes, node specifications and node storage capacity.
-The billing is made every full hour in the unit of natural hours; where the duration is less than 1 hour, it is deemed as 1 hour for billing.</br>

-**Discount Package**: Applicable to node instances; users can purchase the ES node instance usage hours quota in advance, which provides a larger discount than on-demand billing.
-For long-term users, this method is recommended, and the consumption exceeding the quota is charged by on-demand billing method.
+Two billing methods are provided to JCS for Elasticsearch, including the method of pay by configuration and another one of monthly package.
+The billing method of pay by configuration is very flexible, which can be enabled and disabled whenever, and the billing is made based on the actual usage duration.
+Compared with the billing method of pay by configuration, the monthly package will provide more discounts, thus being suitable for the long-term users.
+For details, please refer to billing method

+- Pay by configuration --Please refer to [Billing Instructions to Pay-As-You-Go](https://docs.jdcloud.com/cn/billing/postpay)

+- Monthly Package --Please see [Billing Instructions to Pay-In-Advance](https://docs.jdcloud.com/cn/billing/prepay)